KunalSamad/AudioPolish/README.md

 # Contributing
 Contributions are welcome!
 Please feel free to submit issues, suggest improvements, or create pull requests to help expand AudioPolish.

+# License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/KunalSamad/AudioPolish/blob/main/LICENSE.txt) file for details.